-&lt;sup>11 Linda Nilson and Ludwika Goodson, Online Teaching at Its Best: Merging Instructional Design with Teaching and Learning Research (San Francisco: Jossey-Bass, 2018), 6.
+11 Linda Nilson and Ludwika Goodson, Online Teaching at Its Best: Merging Instructional Design with Teaching and Learning Research (San Francisco: Jossey-Bass.
+2018).
+6.

-&lt;sup>12 Elizabeth Barkley, Student Engagement Techniques: A Handbook for College Faculty (San Francisco: Jossey-Bass, 2010), 17.
+12 Elizabeth Barkley, Student Engagement Techniques: A Handbook for College Faculty (San Francisco: Jossey-Bass, 2010), 17.
 A second edition is now available with co-author Claire Howell Major.
 In addition, Barkley and Major have also published through K. Patricia Cross Academy, Engaged Teaching: A Handbook for College Teaching (2022).

-- Consider ways to hook your students or make the activities relevant: create a mystery, start with a problem, pose open-ended questions, play devil's advocate.
-As Judith Boettcher suggests, "Review your courses and see where you can take the answers out and put the challenges [or questions] in." - Evaluate your teaching activities to determine if they fulfill the "big ideas" and help students uncover answers to the essential questions.
-Then make decisions about content priorities. - Be sure to incorporate formative assessments in your teaching activities so that you can evaluate student progress. - Create and discuss with students the criteria for success in completing formative and summative assessments. - For the in-person class, be sure to consider what is the best use of time. - If it is lecture, create pauses to test student understanding.
-This recommendation is not solely driven by research on attention spans.
-We know that working memory, which is what students depend upon while listening to a lecture, can easily be overloaded.
-Giving students time to ponder lectures in smaller chunks, in combination with subsequent assessments, creates opportunities to process information from working memory to more long-term memory. - o If it is group work, be sure to create structure and purpose. - o Make the content engaging in which students retrieve, practice, apply, analyze, evaluate. - Develop out-of-class learning activities that encourage students to be prepared for in-person class. - Make a list of resources you will need to teach such as texts, readings, videos, group-work supplies, web resources, equipment, software, computer applications, etc. - In making decisions about what students should read, study, practice, also consider providing them with guidance on most effective study strategies.
+- o If it is group work, be sure to create structure and purpose. - Make the content engaging in which students retrieve, practice, apply, analyze, evaluate. - Develop out-of-class learning activities that encourage students to be prepared for in-person class. - Make a list of resources you will need to teach such as texts, readings, videos, group-work supplies, web resources, equipment, software, computer applications, etc. - In making decisions about what students should read, study, practice, also consider providing them with guidance on most effective study strategies.
 We assume that students know how to read a textbook or journal article, but they may not.
 Study guides and skeletal lecture notes are potential resources to provide students.
 We assume students know why practice problems are assigned or optional, but they may see it as busy work.
 (See Saundra McGuire's work.) - Anticipate potential areas where students will struggle and develop activities or content that will help students work through the challenge.
-Some potential approaches include giving prior knowledge quizzes or open-ended questions, survey student confidence before and after, allow for retesting, introduce metacognitive practices or self-regulated learning, etc. - If students are working on projects, break them down into stages (sometimes called scaffolding) that are more manageable, and which allow you to evaluate their progress. - As a rule, increase difficulty levels as the semester progresses, which allows students to build confidence over time. - Find ways to integrate disciplinary standards into teaching activities.
+Some potential approaches include give prior knowledge quizzes or open-ended questions, survey student confidence before and after, allow for retesting, introduce metacognitive practices or self-regulated learning, etc. - If students are working on projects, break them down into stages (sometimes called scaffolding) that are more manageable, and which allow you to evaluate their progress. - As a rule, increase difficulty levels as the semester progresses, which allows students to build confidence over time. - Find ways to integrate disciplinary standards into teaching activities.
 One of the principles of learner-centered teaching is to create relevancy.
 Many of our students see their courses as detached, unrelated, which is understandable given how they are chopped into semesters.
 When the course is general education, we encounter greater levels of resistance because students may not recognize the value or even see the course as an obstacle to earning a degree.
 So, embrace this opportunity to introduce them to or deepen their understanding of how your discipline advances human knowledge and offers perspective.
 Help students develop the vocabulary of your discipline.
 If your assessments simulate doing the subject, decoding the discipline should be explicitly incorporated into teaching and learning activities.
 It makes learning more transparent and creates greater equity in the classroom by removing the hidden curriculum. - Include opportunities for students to reflect upon their learning behaviors and study skills. - Evaluate your teaching effectiveness.
-To learn more, see CU's CTL Teaching Tip Getting Better: Checking in with Students to Improve Teaching and Learning.
+To learn more, see Getting Better: Checking in with Students to Improve Teaching and Learning.